MadBomber/aia/docs/directives-reference.md

 **File Not Found**:
 ```
-Error: File 'missing.txt' is not accessible
+Error: File 'missing.md' is not accessible
 ```

 **Ruby Execution Error**: